mattmakai/fullstackpython.com/source/content/pages/07-performance/0705-task-queues.markdown

   own servers.

-## Task queue learning checklist
-<i class="fa fa-check-square-o"></i>
-Pick a slow function in your project that is called during an HTTP request.

-<i class="fa fa-check-square-o"></i>
-Determine if you can precompute the results on a fixed interval instead of during the HTTP request.
-If so, create a separate function you can call from elsewhere then store the precomputed value in the database.

-<i class="fa fa-check-square-o"></i>
-Read the Celery documentation and the links in the resources section below to understand how the project works.

-<i class="fa fa-check-square-o"></i>
-Install a message broker such as RabbitMQ or Redis and then add Celery to your project.
-Configure Celery to work with the installed message broker.

-<i class="fa fa-check-square-o"></i>
-Use Celery to invoke the function from step one on a regular basis.

-<i class="fa fa-check-square-o"></i>
-Have the HTTP request function use the precomputed value instead of the slow running code it originally relied upon.

 ## Task queue resources
 * [Distributing work without Celery](http://justcramer.com/2012/05/04/distributing-work-without-celery/)
   provides a scenario in which Celery and RabbitMQ are not the right tool